 Which Snowdog Is Best For Me?

 One of the most common questions we get from visitors to our store or our website is “Which model is best for me?”
-With five different options to pick from, it can be difficult to know which one is going to suit your needs best.
+With a few different options to pick from, it can be difficult to know which one is going to suit your needs best.

 Compact model vs. Standard model